Articles on: Migration

 This section details the overall steps taken by the Loop team on the scheduled migration date.

-Loop team will take an export from the Recharge API through the shared API tokens.
+1. Loop team will take an export from the Recharge API through the shared API tokens.

-Once the data has been exported from the APIs, Loop team will convert it into the standard migration data format of Loop.
+2. Once the data has been exported from the APIs, Loop team will convert it into the standard migration data format of Loop.

-A detailed migration report (reference) will be shared with the merchant, along with a 1:1 mapping between the contracts in both platforms for easy review.
+5. A detailed migration report (reference) will be shared with the merchant, along with a 1:1 mapping between the contracts in both platforms for easy review.

-Merchant is then advised to do an overall review by spot checking a few contracts in between and ensuring data parity.
+6. Merchant is then advised to do an overall review by spot checking a few contracts in between and ensuring data parity.

-Loop team will wait to hear back on the data review and migration confirmation requested in (6) and any open points on the same.
+7. Loop team will wait to hear back on the data review and migration confirmation requested in (6) and any open points on the same.

-Point (4) ensures that no customer is doubly charged due to the subscription contract being active on both platforms.
+Step (4) ensures that no customer is doubly charged due to the subscription contract being active on both platforms.

-The migration team would need to be informed at least a week in advance so that we can have this accommodated on our end.
+If there are any custom requirements for the migration, like price update, variant swapping, bundle migration, prepaid subscriptions etc. The migration team would need to be informed at least a week in advance so that we can have this accommodated on our end.

 Recharge - 1 line item (variants/products) = 1 subscription.
-Loop - multiple line items (variants/products) in 1 subscription
+Loop - multiple line items (variants/products) in 1 subscription.

 Need help?

-Updated on: 11/09/2024
+Updated on: 21/07/2025

 Was this article helpful?